elcodat/libstuff/commit_prefixes.rst

 Suggested (git) commit message prefixes.
 Inspired by `numpy's dev docs <numpy_>`_.

 ENH Enhancement
-    Add a new feature (function, method, class, module), but also stuff like substantial speed improvements or refactoring work.
+    Add a new feature (function, method, class, module) that doesn't break the existing API.
+Also non-API improvements like substantial speed gains.

 BUG Bug Fix
     Changes that fix a bug, but don't break APIs.